SystemsApproach/private5g/core.rst

 -  *UDM (Unified Data Management):* Manages user identity, including the generation of authentication credentials.

--  *UDR (Unified Data Registry):* Manages user static subscriber related information.
+-  *UDR (Unified Data Repository):* Manages user static subscriber-related information.

 -  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *Key/Value Store*.